 We work on developing independent eating skills at lunch and snack times.
 We realise that not all young people are ready for this, so we work with families and children to develop appropriate programmes.
 Lunches are always spent with members of the class team, and this enables us to ensure consistency in eating programmes.
-We will also work with dieticians and members of the Therapeutic Learning Support Team to ensure that the programme is effective.
+We will also work with dieticians and NHS therapists to ensure that the programme is effective.